HybridFlow: Resource-Adaptive Subtask Routing for Efficient Edge-Cloud LLM Inference: Experiments

-\paragraph{Offload Ratio between Edge and Cloud.} To further investigate the router's allocation behavior within a single reasoning process, we record the number of subtasks executed on the edge and in the cloud at each subtask position.
-As illustrated in Figure~\ref{fig:subtask_ratio}, the offload pattern is highly structured rather than uniform across positions.
-For the first few subtasks, when the adaptive threshold is low and the resource budget is still largely unused, the router frequently offloads to the cloud, reflecting a preference to invest cloud capacity in early, semantically complex steps that shape the overall solution.
-As the reasoning progresses, the threshold steadily increases, and we observe a clear shift: later subtasks are predominantly executed on the edge, with very few cloud calls once the threshold saturates.
-At the same time, the absolute number of subtasks also decreases at deeper positions, indicating that most plans resolve the main reasoning bottlenecks early.
-Together, these trends confirm that HybridFlow does not offload subtasks indiscriminately, but instead allocates cloud resources to earlier, high-impact steps and relies on the edge model for downstream, lower-utility subtasks as the budget tightens.
+\paragraph{Offload Ratio between Edge and Cloud.} To characterize the router’s within-query allocation, we count how many subtasks are executed on the edge vs.\ the cloud at each subtask position.
+Figure~\ref{fig:subtask_ratio} shows a clear position-dependent pattern rather than uniform offloading.
+At early positions, the adaptive threshold is relatively low and the remaining budget is large, making cloud execution more likely.
+As reasoning proceeds, the threshold increases and eventually saturates; correspondingly, routing shifts toward the edge, with few cloud calls at later positions.
+Meanwhile, the total number of subtasks decreases at deeper positions, suggesting that many queries resolve key reasoning steps early.
+Overall, HybridFlow concentrates cloud usage on early, high-impact subtasks and relies on the edge model for downstream subtasks as the routing criterion becomes stricter.

-\paragraph{Effect of Fixed Offload Thresholds.} To further analyze the router’s behavior, we vary the fixed base threshold $\tau_0$ in Eq.~\ref{equ:threshold} (without dynamic resource adaptation) and measure its effect on accuracy, cost, and efficiency.
-As shown in Figure~\ref{fig:fixed_threshold} and Table~\ref{app:tab:threshold}, increasing $\tau_0$ makes the router more conservative, progressively reducing both offload rate and normalized cost (from 100\% and 0.92 at $\tau_0{=}0$ to nearly 0 at $\tau_0{=}1$), while accuracy decreases smoothly from 57.28\% to 25.54\%.
-This monotonic trend indicates that the router’s predicted utility scores $\hat{u}_i \in [0,1]$ are well aligned with the normalized cost scale $c_i \in [0,1]$, ensuring coherent decision boundaries across thresholds.
+\paragraph{Effect of Fixed Offload Thresholds.} To isolate the role of the base threshold, we vary the fixed offload threshold $\tau_0$ in Eq.~\ref{equ:lambda-to-tau} \emph{without} dynamic resource adaptation and measure accuracy, offload rate, latency, and cost.
+As shown in Figure~\ref{fig:fixed_threshold} and Table~\ref{app:tab:threshold}, increasing $\tau_0$ makes routing more conservative: the offload rate decreases monotonically from 100.00\% ($\tau_0{=}0$) to 0.00\% ($\tau_0{=}1$), and the normalized cost decreases accordingly from $c{=}0.7760$ to $c{=}0.2000$ at $\tau_0{=}0.9$ (and is undefined when no cloud calls are made).
+Accuracy declines smoothly over the same range, from 57.28\% at $\tau_0{=}0$ to 25.54\% at $\tau_0{=}1$.
+This consistent trade-off suggests that the predicted utilities $\hat{u}_i \in [0,1]$ yield coherent decision boundaries when compared against the normalized cost scale $c_i \in [0,1]$.

-Interestingly, the benefit--cost ratio (purple curve) peaks around $\tau_0{=}0.5$, corresponding to the most balanced regime where accuracy ($\approx$52.61\%) is maintained at roughly half the total cost ($c{=}0.45$).
-As also shown in Table~\ref{tab:ablation_router}, our \textit{HybridFlow} achieves an even higher benefit--cost ratio (0.6294), indicating that moderate thresholds yield the most efficient trade-off.
-Overall, the fixed-threshold analysis confirms that the router’s normalized benefit--cost predictions are coherent and interpretable, producing stable and efficient allocations while avoiding the extremes of excessive offloading or underutilization.